Cashtann/CMake-Template/README.md

 **Run project**

-Runs the executable file.
+Compiles project and runs the executable file.
 File location may differ depending on *Build mode (Debug/Release*) -> set in the CMakeLists.txt file.
-May not work if file if generated in different directory.
+May not work if file if generated in a different directory.
 Executable file should be somewhere in `./bin` directory.
  ```
  ./run.sh
 ```
-This script is bash `cd bin/Linux/Debug && ./run && cd ..`.
+This script is the same as `compile.sh` but also has `cd bin/Linux/Debug && ./run && cd ..`.